Northwest Watercolor Society at the Seattle Art Museum: Annual Exhibition Publications, 1942-1976

 This collection consists of the catalogues (or checklists) from the Northwest Watercolor Society annual exhibitions hosted by the Seattle Art Museum.
 This collection spans the years 1942 to 1976, covering the 2nd through 36th annual exhibition.
 Please direct questions on catalogues after and including the year 1977 (37th annual exhibition) to the Northwest Watercolor Society.

 Catalogues may include: artist name, hometown, title of work, and sale price; jury names; cash award winners and honorable mentions; and/or sponsors.
-You may also visit our Shared Shelf page to interact with this collection.

 Historically, watercolor was seen as a feminine medium due to the medium’s fragile state and limited size.
 In the turn to the twentieth century, Seattle had no formal museums or art institution, and as David F. Martin points out, not only did the promotion of the arts fall to women’s social clubs but art coverage was found exclusively in a newspaper’s society pages.1